-In 1976, they went their separate ways after an exhaustive tour, when they regrouped two years later both front men, Billy Gibbons (guitar/vocals) and Dusty Hill (bass/vocals) had grown full frontal beards separately, that is, unbeknownst to each other.
+In 1976, ZZ Top went their separate ways after an exhaustive tour.
+When they regrouped two years later both front men, Billy Gibbons (guitar/vocals) and Dusty Hill (bass/vocals), had grown full beards.
+That is, separately, unbeknownst to each other.
 Even, Frank Beard grew a little beard but it didn’t take.
-Finally, with beards in toe (or rather on face) their iconic look would become…. complete!
+Finally, with beards in ‘toe’ (or rather on face) their iconic look would become…. complete!
 Like a piece of the missing puzzle, like the fourth member of the band had finally joined ZZ Top: the beards!

 It’s Bad It’s Nationwide

 The pandemic is wide spread across the planet, with the US (and Texas for that matter) being particularly hard hit.
 So, it is necessary to take action when and where we can.
 The best course of action is to self-isolate and wash your hands often.
 But does this mean the beard should go for hygiene’s sake?

 Last month, the internet went “El Loco” when it was suggested that certain types of beards and moustache combinations were bad for all respirators and protective masks.
 All the news outlets in a fury to keep up with the latest news, circulated a chart.
 One that I will not reproduce.
 However, this information proved to be false.
 The chart was for a non-Coronavirus related illness and furthermore, the respirators and masks in question are meant for hospital use only.
 Therefore, the CDC made no such recommendation in shaving one’s beard.